MicrosoftLearning/mslearn-azure-ai-developer/instructions/azure-functions/01-functions-create-vscode-http.md

     <sup>1</sup> Depending on your VS Code settings, you might need to use the **Change template filter** option to see the full list of templates.

+1. When prompted to *Select how you would like to open your project* select **Open in current window**.

 1. Visual Studio Code uses the provided information and generates an Azure Functions project with an HTTP trigger.
 You can view the local project files in the Explorer.

     > **Note**: If VS Code displays a popup with the title **Do you trust the authors of the files in this folder?**, select the **Yes, I trust the authors** button.